-But today's low rates won’t last forever though, so if you want to take advantage you should act now — before it’s too late.
+But today's low rates won’t last forever though; forecasters predict much higher rates by the end of 2022.
+So if you want to take advantage, you should act now — before it’s too late.

 Putting it off could cost you